 For all awards, the core components are required to satisfy the graduate qualities, work integrated learning requirements and professional accreditation.
 That is, if a topic is required to satisfy a University or accreditation specified requirement, it must be retained as a core component.

 Whenever both courses include a compulsory Practicum students will only be required to undertake one.
-College Office staff will consult with Course Coordinators for advice in the development of the student’s personalised Program of Study.
+Faculty Office staff will consult with Directors of Study/Course Coordinators for advice in the development of the student’s personalised Program of Study.

 As per the University’s Credit Transfer Policy: